How Much Compensation Can I Get For Car Park Accident Claims?

 - Witness statements – If anyone witnessed the accident, it is advisable to get their contact details so that they can make a statement.

 - Proof of expenses – You will be able to claim for any out of pocket expenses you have encountered because of the accident.
 However, you do need to have proof of this, so make sure you keep your receipts and any other relevant documents.

-There are some interesting statistics regarding car park accidents; they happen a lot more frequently than you may anticipate.
+There are some interesting statistics regarding car park accidents, which helps illustrate trends in car park accident claims; they happen a lot more frequently than you may anticipate.
 In fact, 35 per cent of people in the UK have had their

 vehicle pranged at least once, and 31 per cent of those state that it has happened more than one time.
 Plus, it is estimated that there are 1,400 car park prangs every day, costing drivers an average of £716m every year.